omron-sinicx/ViLaIn/README.md

 # ViLaIn
-An official implementation of Vision-Language Interpreter (ViLaIn)
+An official implementation of Vision-Language Interpreter (ViLaIn).
+See [our paper](http://arxiv.org/abs/2311.00967) for more details.

 ## Requirements
 - This implementation requires `Python>=3.10` and `torch>=2.0.0`.
 To install PyTorch, please follow the instruction in https://pytorch.org/.